Global Head of Editorial

 They aren’t just for playing hard.
 Your Sonos speakers can also help you work hard.
 From flow-inducing soundtracks to using your voice assistant for hands-free help, here’s how to get to work when you’re at home with Sonos.

-If you’ve set up your home as a place to relax, entertain yourself, and enjoy time with loved ones, plonking an office down in the middle of it is bound to create some challenges.
+If you’ve set up your home as a place to relax, entertain yourself, and enjoy time with loved ones, plunking an office down in the middle of it is bound to create some challenges.
 For every advantage (getting that pile of laundry folded), there are three more disadvantages to grapple with (dogs begging to be pet, playtime noise from the kids, and the temptation of that new game you just bought).
-Whilst your Sonos system can’t solve all distractions, it can help inspire you to get going in the morning, stay on task, and be productive throughout the day.
-Here’s how..
+While your Sonos system can’t solve all distractions, it can help inspire you to get going in the morning, stay on task, and be productive throughout the day.
+Here’s how.

 Setting up for success